DaanHoevers/Developing_Data_Products_Pitch/README.md

-# Developing_Data_Products_Pitch
-Developing Data Products Pitch Coursera Course
+A pitch for a shiny app developed by DHO for the Developing Data Products course on the Gini Coefficient